konskons11/ViRAE/README.md

 The concept behind the ZWA2 pipeline is outlined in the figure below:
 ![ZWA2_pipeline](https://i.imgur.com/0WLQ1o0.png "ZWA2_pipeline")

+>_WARNING:_
+>
+> ZWA2 revolves around the identification of partially mapped (chimeric) NGS reads on any given reference sequence(s) and their decontamination.
+For the best possible decontamination, we recommend using the provided SILVA rRNA database (LINK HERE) as the user input reference file.
+Noteworthy, _de novo_ assembly of the curated reads after decontamination is optional and, therefore is not included in the main ZWA2 pipeline or the application's prerequisites.
+In this case, the _de novo_ assembly software of preference may be downloaded and executed separately by the user, though we recommend using MEGAHIT _de novo_ assembly software (LINK HERE).

 Installation of the standalone application
 ---------------
 The ZWA2 standalone application is distributed for Linux and MacOS systems and may be executed directly after download.
 The prerequisites of ZWA2 ([bwa 0.7.17](https://github.com/lh3/bwa/releases/tag/v0.7.17) and [samtools 1.13](https://github.com/samtools/samtools/releases/tag/1.13)) will be verified for installation upon ZWA2 execution and if not installed, they will be downloaded automatically by the program.

->_WARNING:_
->
-> ZWA2 revolves around the identification of partially mapped/chimeric NGS reads based on a given reference and their decontamination.
-For the best possible decontamination, we recommend using the provided SILVA rRNA database (LINK HERE) as the user input reference.
-Notably, _de novo_ assembly after NGS reads decontamination is optional and, therefore is not included in the main ZWA2 pipeline or the program's prerequisites.
-In this case, the _de novo_ assembly software of preference may be downloaded and executed separately by the user, though we recommend using MEGAHIT _de novo_ assembly software (LINK HERE).

 Usage
 ---------------